-The weapon is a small staff and a 2 yard whip that conducts the Fralli's bio-electric charge as well as entangles people much as does the Terran whip.
+The weapon is a small staff and a 2-yard whip that conducts the Fralli's bio-electric charge as well as entangles people as does the Terran whip.
 Only a Fralli can properly use the pole-whip's capacity to pass on a charge.
-Non-Fralli can use this weapon and cause 1d2 damage.
-This weapon requires the Exotic Weapons Proficiency Feat.
+Non-Fralli can use this weapon and cause normal whip effects.